 Our website has a number of publications on fundraising, including Animal Shelter Fundraising Ideas, which offers fundraising ideas and tips.

 Many companies are willing to donate goods and materials to a nonprofit organization.
-(Refer to the guidelines in the sidebar on this page.)
+(Refer to the guidelines in the sidebar below.)
 For example, lumber companies may donate surplus building materials.
 Paint and vinyl flooring can be relatively easy to acquire if you are not too fussy about colors or patterns.
 Many places have end runs or less attractive merchandise that they are happy to donate for a tax write-off.
 Hotels and motels change their bedding often, and we have found them to be very generous with the old blankets, sheets, and bedspreads.
 One of our members who loves to sew takes them and creates bed pads for use at the kennels and in the clinic.

 Places that are not in a position to donate outright will often give a nonprofit organization a special deal.
 If you need something for your work with the animals, do some research, then call the company or store with the product you need and ask them to donate it.
 If that is not possible, ask for a discount or special payment schedule.
 It never hurts to ask!
 People enjoy giving, and we have made some very good friends who give regularly.
 To make your members aware of what items you need, put together a “wish list” and publish the list in your newsletter.